 You should consider the impact on the environment of the materials, processes and wastes associated with your product’s production as well as the ultimate disposal of any packaging associated with the marketing and sale of the product.
 You should bear in mind the appropriate regulatory controls (see above) and issues of sustainable use of resources.

 Sustainable practices will require you to consider recycling, reusability, renewable versus non-renewable raw materials, and the potential pollution impact of your product’s production, packaging, and final disposal.

 Health & Safety

-The techniques and procedures used in the production of your product should adhere to the Occupational Safety and Health (OSH) guidelines for safe workplace practices.
-OSH can help you assess the risks involved.
+The techniques and procedures used in the production of your product should adhere to the WorkSafe New Zealand (WorkSafe NZ) guidelines for safe workplace practices.
+WorkSafe NZ can help you assess the risks involved.

-As part of the Department of Labour, OSH provides information and guidance to assist New Zealand businesses.
-OSH also inspects workplaces to check on safety and health arrangements, investigates accidents at work, and makes sure employers and employees comply with health and safety legislation.
-OSH is also responsible for regulating the storage and use of hazardous substances, explosives and dangerous goods, and for the safety of amusement devices.
+A Crown Agent, WorkSafe NZ provides information and guidance to assist New Zealand businesses.
+It also inspects workplaces to check on safety and health arrangements, investigates accidents at work and makes sure employers and employees comply with health and safety legislation.
+As of 1 September 2014, WorkSafe New Zealand undertook certain HSNO roles on behalf of the Environmental Protection Agency (EPA).
+It is also responsible for regulating the storage and use of hazardous substances, explosives and dangerous goods, and for the safety of amusement devices.

 - 23 November 2007